 Same as measuring voltage, you can start from a higher value, and work your way down if you don’t know what to expect.
 Using the smallest possible resistance range gives you better precision.

-This means it’s okay to measure low amp draw devices such as VTX, FPV camera, or RX, but for anything that is power hungry, like motors, you should NOT use your multimeter or it might blow up the fuse.
+With a DMM it’s okay to measure low amp draw devices such as VTX, FPV camera, or RX, but for anything that is power hungry, like motors, you should NOT use your multimeter or it might blow up the fuse.